oracle-samples/oaim-sandbox/README.md

 1. Build the image.

-   From the `app/` directory, build Image:
+   From the root of the project, build Image:

    ```bash
    podman build -t oaim-sandbox .